St Andrew's Cross spider fact sheet | Field of Mars EEC

 Habitat – They live in gardens, open forest, heathland, shrubby bushland and rainforest edges.

 Life cycle – Females make greenish egg sacs among leaves and silk.
-Spiderlings hatch, grow and later disperse to new places.
+Spiderlings hatch, grow by moulting and later disperse to new places.

 Where do St Andrew's Cross spiders live?